 In her employment practice, Danielle advises non-unionized employees throughout the employment relationship.
 She regularly reviews employment agreements, assists with new employment negotiation, and provides advice and representation after an employment relationship has ended.
-She has represented employees in individual civil and human rights proceedings from a wide range of industries, including finance, technology, start-ups, health care and post-secondary education.
+She has represented employees in civil and human rights proceedings from a wide range of industries, including finance, technology, start-ups, health care and post-secondary education.
 Danielle also represents employees in employment-related class actions.

-Danielle began her employment and labour practice in Ontario at a boutique employment and labour firm in Toronto.
+Danielle began her employment and labour practice at a boutique employment and labour firm in Toronto.
 Before that, Danielle was a litigator in New York, where she represented pension funds and other institutional investors in securities class-action litigation.
 Prior to entering private practice, Danielle served as a law clerk to the Honorable Mary Ellen Barbera on the Maryland Court of Appeals.

-Outside of work, Danielle is Counsel to Democrats Abroad Canada and volunteers for Pro Bono Ontario.
+Outside of work, Danielle volunteers with Democrats Abroad Canada and Pro Bono Ontario.

 Recent Representative Work

 Fighting for Fairness in the Gig Economy

 Danielle is passionate about ensuring workers are treated fairly.
 Representing Ontario Uber drivers against Uber is a highlight of her practice.
-Danielle is co-counsel to the proposed class in Heller v.
+Danielle is co-counsel to the Class in Heller v.
 Uber (an action that seeks the protection of the Ontario Employment Standards Act for all Uber drivers in Ontario).
 The action was certified as a class proceeding in August 2021 in a decision the Windsor Law Class Action Clinic named as one of the top five most notable class action decisions of 2021.
-Certification was hard fought after first arguing (along with Michael Wright) before the Ontario Court of Appeal and the Supreme Court of Canada that that Uber could not force drivers to arbitrate their claims in The Netherlands because Uber’s arbitration clause impermissibly contracts out of the Employment Standards Act and is unconscionable.
-Danielle successfully represented Uber drivers in this matter before the Supreme Court of Canada.
-The Court’s June 2020 decision has been hailed as one of the first anywhere in the world to explicitly recognize that unconscionability must include inequality of bargaining power.
+Certification was hard fought after first arguing (along with Michael Wright) before the Ontario Court of Appeal and the Supreme Court of Canada that that Uber could not force drivers to arbitrate their claims in The Netherlands.

 Good Doctors Fighting Bad Faith